Skip to main content

 jhipster --force

-You can also update your entities one-by-one by running again the entity sub-generator, for example if your entity is named Foo
+You can also update your entities individually by running the entity sub-generator, i.e., if your entity is named Foo:

 jhipster entity Foo